Topics on this page

 Are visitation rights contingent on the payment of child support and vice versa?

-No. Court ordered visitation rights may not be denied to the non-custodial parent, even though the non-custodial parent is not paying child support.
-A parent who has been denied visitation does not have the right to stop paying court ordered child support.
+No. Court ordered visitation rights may not be denied to a non-custodial parent, even though the non-custodial parent is not paying child support.
+However, a parent who has been denied visitation does not have the right to stop paying court ordered child support.
 Not following court orders will place you in contempt and will only get you in trouble with the possibility of jail time.

 Read the case: Stancill v.
 Stancill, 286 Md.
 530 (Court of Appeals 1979)